stakater/Konfigurator/README.md

 1. Deploying CRD to your cluster
 2. Deploying Konfigurator operator

-You can deploy CRDs either together or separately with the operator in the helm chart by setting `konfigurator.deployCRD` in values.yaml file.
+You can deploy CRDs either together or separately with the operator in the helm chart by setting `deployCRD` in values.yaml file.

 ```bash
 helm repo add stakater https://stakater.github.io/stakater-charts